 Why does GrowNYC host Stop ‘N’ Swap?

 Stop ‘N’ Swap is one way we pursue our mission to reduce waste and promote reuse in NYC.
 By participating in community swaps, New Yorkers simultaneously reduce their contribution to landfills and prevent the waste that comes from the production, packaging and transportation required to get new things.
-It's also an opportunity to engage with NYC communities about recycling resources in their neighborhood and the services of Office of Recycling Outreach and Education.
+It's also an opportunity to engage with NYC communities about recycling resources in their neighborhood and the services of GrowNYC's zero waste programs funded by the NYC Department of Sanitation.
 Our goal is hold a swap in every community district in NYC every year, so that we can give everyone in the city an opportunity to reduce and reuse right where they live!

 What should I bring to the Stop 'N' Swap?